Which Korean Job Platforms Actually Work for Foreigners: An Honest Comparison

 Registration: Email-based signup.
 No Korean phone number required.
 No ARC required.
 Fully accessible pre-arrival.

-What it offers beyond listings: E-7 visa information center, resume clinic, Career Korea Gateway program, webinar series on Korean-style resumes and interviews, and the 2025 Foreign Talent Employment Survey (one of the most useful primary data sources on employer attitudes toward foreign hiring).
-As of April 2026, approximately 15 to 20 listings are visible on the main page; additional listings require login.
+What it offers beyond listings: E-7 visa information center, resume clinic, career preparation programs, webinar series on Korean-style resumes and interviews, and the 2025 Foreign Talent Employment Survey (one of the more useful primary data sources on employer attitudes toward foreign hiring).
+Additional listings require login.
 Founded 2020.

 Best for: D-10 job seekers targeting E-7 roles.
 International students approaching graduation.
 Pre-arrival job seekers.
 Anyone who wants English-language visa guidance alongside their job search.

-Honest verdict: KOWORK is the most thoughtfully designed platform for the white-collar foreign job seeker.
-The combination of job listings, visa information, and resume support in one English-language environment is what no Korean platform provides.
-Its limitation is scale: listing volume is small compared to Saramin or LinkedIn.
-Use KOWORK as your orientation platform and primary source of E-7 guidance.
-Cross-post on LinkedIn and KoMate for listing volume.
+Honest verdict: KOWORK is a thoughtfully built platform for the white-collar foreign job seeker, especially on the visa-guidance side.
+The combination of job listings, E-7 information, and resume support in one English-language environment is unusual.
+Its limitation is listing scale: the active pool is smaller than the general Korean boards or Seoulstart Jobs.
+Use KOWORK as your primary source of E-7 guidance and a secondary listing source.
+Cross-post on Seoulstart Jobs and LinkedIn for English-JD volume.

 Jobploy: jobploy.kr/en